Cosmicflows-4: Luminosity-Linewidth Distances to Spiral Galaxies

-This test of the constancy of $H_i$ with redshift provides as a side product an evaluation of the $rms$ dispersion in measurements within each sample.
+This test of the constancy of $H_i$ with redshift provides as a side product an evaluation of the rms dispersion in measurements within each sample.
 The measured values include dispersion in velocities and intrinsic dispersion but these components are unimportant if, as we do, we restrict attention to velocities greater than 4,000~\kms.
-We find the following characteristic $rms$ dispersions for seven samples (treating separately the optical and infrared components of ``cf4" (whence, ``cf4-op" and ``cf4-ir"), the two components of {\it Cosmicflows-2}, ``cf2" and ``sfi", and the components of ``spitzer" with and without color corrections (``spitzer-cc" and ``spitzer-nc").
-The $rms$ dispersions for the BTFR ``cf4-ir" and ``cf4-op" are 0.45 and 0.47 mag respectively, while for the two-parameter TF studies dispersions are 0.40 for all three ``cf2", ``sfi", and ``spitzer-cc", 0.50 for both ``spitzer-nc" and ``2mtf", and 0.55 for ``flat".
-Distance values for ``2mtf" at local group frame velocities less than 2000~\kms, as evaluated by the Hubble parameter test and the test to be discussed next, are systematically too low and we reject all those ``2mtf" measurements.
+We find the following characteristic rms dispersions for seven samples (treating separately the optical and infrared components of cf4 (whence, cf4-op and cf4-ir), the two components of {\it Cosmicflows-2}, cf2 and sfi, and the components of spitzer with and without color corrections (spitzer-cc and spitzer-nc).
+The rms dispersions for the BTFR cf4-ir and cf4-op are 0.45 and 0.47 mag respectively, while for the two-parameter TF studies dispersions are 0.40 for all three cf2, sfi, and spitzer-cc, 0.50 for both spitzer-nc and 2mtf, and 0.55 for flat.
+Distance values for 2mtf at Local Group frame velocities less than 2000~\kms, as evaluated by the Hubble parameter test and the test to be discussed next, are systematically too low and we reject all those 2mtf measurements.

-Another test of the samples applied by \citet{2020ApJ...902..145K} was to give attention to differences in distance moduli between ``cf4" and an alternate sample: $\langle \mu_{cf4} - \mu_{alt} \rangle$ where $alt$ is any of the other samples (now extended to include ``flat").
+Another test of the samples applied by \citet{2020ApJ...902..145K} was to focus on differences in distance moduli between cf4 and an alternate sample: $\langle \mu_{cf4} - \mu_{alt} \rangle$ where $alt$ is any of the other samples (now extended to include flat).
 This test is particularly useful for the isolation of egregiously bad distance values in one of the samples.
-Well less than 1\% of cases in ``cf2", ``sfi", ``spitzer", and ``cf4" are rejected by this test.
-With ``2mtf" $\sim 2\%$, and with ``flat" $\sim 5\%$, are rejected.
+Much less than 1\% of cases in cf2, sfi, spitzer, and cf4 are rejected by this test.
+With 2mtf $\sim 2\%$, and with flat $\sim 5\%$, are rejected.

-We now give attention to the integration of these samples into a global maximally consistent compilation of TFR distances.
+We now turn our attention to the integration of these samples into a global maximally consistent compilation of TFR distances.